Alastair's Adversaria

 Third, the people that you describe will tend to have a deep aversion to the sort of conversations that I am describing.
 If the Church truly is committed to having such conversations and also expects all parties to commit themselves to participating in them, such persons tend to reveal their true colours relatively quickly.
 Such persons seldom are prepared truly to be questioned, for instance.

-8. Pingback: Thinking Well About Our Disagreements – Adversaria Videos and Podcasts
+By Thinking Well About Our Disagreements – Adversaria Videos and Podcasts on December 3, 2018 at 3:13 pm

 Leave a Reply